ejlb/pegasos/README.md

 * loops: stochastic, balanced stochastic
 * predictions: linear, logistic

-see example.py for how to use the library
+See example.py for how to use the library.
+Probabilities are only supported for the logistic learner

 API support
 -----------